poke1024/nlabel/README.md

     type: native
 ```

-To to iterate over documents getting tag data from this tagger, we
+To iterate over documents getting tag data from this tagger, we
 can use `archive.iter(archive.taggers[0])`.

 More commonly, we want to select a tagger based on its attributes,